 For those who run food businesses, checklists are even more critical.
 This is because regulations require you to document food safety checks so that you can show what steps you take to ensure that the food that you sell is safe to eat.
 In other words, you need checklists to prove your due diligence; i.e., that you’ve done everything considered reasonably possible to prevent food safety issues.

 The benefits of checklists for food businesses are therefore plentiful.
-Not only do they help maximise efficiency, they also help ensure that the food you sell is safe to eat.
+Not only do they help maximise efficiency, but they also help ensure that the food you sell is safe to eat.

 What Makes a Good Checklist?